matloff/fasteR/README.md

 loop we are not at the prompt, even though **for** call had been made at the prompt.

-We probably have forgotten which column is which, so let's see:
+So there are a lot of erroneous 0s in this dataset, e.g. 35 of them in column 3.
+We probably have forgotten which column is which, so let's see, using yet another built-R function:

 ``` r
 > colnames(pima)
 [1] "pregnant"  "glucose"   "diastolic" "triceps"   "insulin"   "bmi"